lujaynmegally1/walmart-analytics/README.md

 ## 9. Tableau Dashboards

 Tableau dashboards were built by connecting directly to Snowflake (`WALMART.PUBLIC_BRONZE`).
-Screenshots of all dashboards are in `data-visualization-images/`.
+See [`Tableau-visualizations.md`](Tableau-visualizations.md) for all labeled dashboard screenshots.

 Charts cover:
 - Weekly Sales by Store & Holiday